Agile sprint capacity planning

 Sprint capacity planning in Kelloo

-Now let’s show you how you can perform sprint capacity planning direct in Kelloo.
+Now let’s show you how you can perform sprint capacity planning directly in Kelloo.

 Step 1: Set up your resources